strudel-science/strudel-kit/docs/getting-started/5-customize-taskflow.md

 Refresh the page and make sure you see dynamic values in both sections of the preview panel.

-TODO: add image of preview panel with dynamic label values

 Let's clean up the preview panel so that there's no more placeholder content.
 Find the placeholder subtitle section and remove it:

 ```js